pentacam-hub/rareplantguide/content/posts/how-much-light-do-your-rare-aroids-actually-need-a-real-talk-guide-to-happy-leaves.md

 Unless you are blessed with massive, unobstructed east- or north-facing windows, you will likely need to rely on artificial lighting to keep your collection thriving, especially during the gloomy winter months.

-When shopping for grow lights, look for full-spectrum LED fixtures.
+When shopping for grow lights, look for full-spectrum LED fixtures — see our [full grow light buying guide](/posts/best-grow-lights-rare-houseplants/) for exact wattage and placement recommendations.
 LEDs are fantastic because they produce very little heat compared to old-school fluorescent tubes, meaning you can place them relatively close to your plants without risking the kind of heat damage I experienced with my Albo.

 For my shelving setups, I prefer individual LED light strips mounted to the underside of each shelf.
 If you are keeping your plants on open tables or plant stands, a stylish pendant grow light hung from the ceiling can work wonders.
 Keep your lights on a consistent timer, aiming for 12 to 14 hours of light per day.
 This consistent day length mimics the tropical equator and encourages steady, year-round growth.